zama-ai/tfhe-rs/tfhe/docs/fundamentals/debug.md

-# Debug
+# Debugging

-Since tfhe-rs 0.5, [trivial ciphertexts](../fundamentals/trivial\_ciphertext.md) have another application.
-They can be used to allow debugging via a debugger or print statements as well as speeding-up execution time so that you won't have to spend minutes waiting for execution to progress.

-This can greatly improve the pace at which one develops FHE applications.
+This document explains a feature to facilitate debugging.

+Starting from **TFHE-rs 0.5**, [trivial ciphertexts](../guides/trivial\_ciphertext.md) introduce a new feature to facilitate debugging.
+This feature supports a debugger, print statements, and faster execution, significantly reducing waiting time and enhancing the development pace of FHE applications.

 {% hint style="warning" %}
-Keep in mind that trivial ciphertexts are not secure at all, thus an application released/deployed in production must never receive trivial ciphertext from a client.
+Trivial ciphertexts are not secure.
+An application released/deployed in production must never receive trivial ciphertext from a client.
 {% endhint %}

-## Example

-To use this feature, simply call your circuits/functions with trivially encrypted values (made using `encrypt_trivial`) instead of real encryptions (made using `encrypt`)
+To use this feature, simply call your circuits/functions with trivially encrypted values that are created using `encrypt_trivial`(instead of real encryptions that are created using `encrypt`):

 ```rust
 use tfhe::prelude::*;